mcmoodoo/mcmoodoo-blog/content/index.md

 ---

-## 📚 The brave survivors of my self-judgment
+## 📚 The brave survivors of my judgment

 I often find myself diving deep into the technical rabbit holes that fascinate me.
 Here are a few favorites: